othorai/.github/profile/README.md

 # Hello, we're Othor.
 We are on a mission to simplify, fast-track, and liberate business intelligence by replacing traditional dashboards with narratives and smart charts powered by AI & free software

 Othor is an AI-native fast, simple, and secure alternative to popular business intelligence solutions like Tableau, Power BI, and Looker.
-Othor utilizes large language models (LLMs) to deliver custom business intelligence solutions in minutes
+Othor utilizes large language models (LLMs) to deliver custom business intelligence solutions in minutes.
+Know more - https://othor.ai

 ![Group 2(1)](https://github.com/user-attachments/assets/39797104-9135-4b7a-bb33-9b326e3fe957)